7

 And it is very simple:

-He/She comes to the front and helps you out, doing demo discussions, helping explain things etc.
+Make them your executive assistant for the day!He/She comes to the front and helps you out, doing demo discussions, helping explain things etc.

 Very often if there is just one problem student in the class it’s because they aren’t being challenged enough.